kumari-anupam/golang-competitive-programing/README.md

 # golang-competitive-programing
-This repository contains Top DSA question and programming in Golang.
+This repository contains Top DSA question programming in Golang.